 So you wanna grow something hydroponically?
 Chances are you’ve been watching YouTube, Facebook, Twitter, Instagram, Forums, Books and countless other sources for anything and everything hydroponic, organic and gardening alike.
 (If not, I suggest you do.)
 While these are great places to start they can be misleading and not tell the full story.
 A lot of new customers often walk in our store and immediately ask about LED light and Deep Water Culture, not always in those words, but “the purple lights” and “five gallon buckets” are usually a dead give away that this person has maybe had too much YouTube, and not enough experience.
 While these methods are attractive, they are by far two of the most costly options in the hydroponics market.

-LED’s have been out for quite a while, initially with products like the UFO and now with products like Fluence Bioengineering’s SPYDRx Plus & Spectrum King’s SK602GH, the technology has come along way.
+LED’s have been out for quite a while, initially with products like the UFO and now with products like NEW Fluence Bioengineering’s SPYDR 2p and Timber Grow Lights, the technology has come along way.
 Initially the issue with LED’s was intensity, these lights just couldn’t deliver the yield and penetration that conventional HID lighting offers; aside from always being on the expensive side.
 Now a days, growers on Instagram & YouTube will show you that the newer light deliver every bit of quality an HID would offer while being low on heat and low on power.
 These factors of course are offset slightly by the initial cost of the light.

 FOR EXAMPLE: Lets say to cover a 4’x4′ area with a 1000W HPS cost roughly $50 a month to run and provide cooling to the garden.
-Then lets say it cost $20 a month to cover the same area(4’x4′) with either of the units mentioned above(SPYDRx Plus / SK601GH).
-The difference in energy cost is roughly $30, theoretically this savings would go towards the difference in the cost of the two units(~$500 vs. ~$1500), nearly 3x the cost.
+Then lets say it cost $20 a month to cover the same area(4’x4′) with either of the units mentioned above(SPYDR 2p / Redwood VS).
+The difference in energy cost is roughly $30, theoretically this savings would go towards the difference in the cost of the two units(~$500 vs. ~$1350), nearly 3x the cost.
 After about 34 months of saving roughly $30 a month you would have paid off the difference in cost and now you are truly saving money.
+The factor missing in this equation is the heat load which is generated by typical HID lighting is much greater than an LED grow light.
+If you were to add the amount of money you would save in cooling cost, you could add about $20, to the $30 you are already saving by using LED grow lights.
+By saving $50 a month it would still take 27 months to pay off the expense of the LED grow lights.

 For reasons of confusion and misunderstanding, we have assembled a list of hydroponic systems ranked from easiest and least expensive(represented in this scale by a #1) to hardest and most expensive(represented in this scale by a #10).
 I call it…